prettyhatemachine/sph-sgminer/README.md

 # Please check NEWS.md and /doc/configuration.md for updates

+CPU coin algo's no longer use kernel option to set.
+Use algorithm instead. i.e. --algorithm darkcoin

 ## Introduction

 This is a multi-threaded multi-pool GPU miner with ATI GPU monitoring,